📝 Food safety and HACCP · ⏱️ 3 min read

 A summary doesn't replace training.
 Your team still needs to understand why these rules matter.

-A yellowed summary from 3 years ago signals that hygiene isn't important.
-Update at least every six months, or whenever something changes in your kitchen.
+A faded summary from 3 years ago sends the message that food safety isn't a priority.
+Refresh it every six months minimum, or whenever your operation changes.

 • New equipment in the kitchen